 What is Amortization for Mortgages?

-For mortgages, in the beginning of your loan most of the money go towards paying interest.
-As the mortgages draw to a close, the payments increasingly towards the principle owed.
+For mortgages, in the beginning of your loan most of the money goes towards paying interest.
+As the mortgages draw to a close, the payments increasingly towards the principal owed.

 That's why if you're able to accelerate your mortgage payments with extra money going towards principle, you can cut years off your mortgage and save thousands of dollars by avoiding extra interest.